How to Deal With Your Lender When Facing Foreclosure

 In the foreclosure world, "workout" has nothing to do with the elliptical trainer.
 It's about cutting a deal with your lender to stop the foreclosure process.

-Why would an impersonal institution -- a mortgage bank -- want to compromise with a homeowner who is behind on his payments?
+Why would an impersonal institution — a mortgage bank — want to compromise with a homeowner who is behind on his payments?
 Well, some banks have more of a “compassionate personality” than others, but the bottom line is that it costs a bank up to $80,000 to foreclose on a home!
 So it's worth it for them to work out a plan with you to stay in your house.

 What is a Workout?

-A workout is a compromise between a lender and a homeowner who is in default on her loan or anticipates that she will soon default.
+A workout is a compromise between a lender and a homeowner who is in default on their loan or anticipates that they will soon default.
 A workout may involve temporarily or permanently modifying the terms of the loan to make the mortgage more affordable or the default more “fixable” to the borrower.

 What Workout Alternatives are Available to a Homeowner?

 Lenders are amenable to all sorts of workout arrangements that can help a homeowner get back on track.
 Mortgage lenders can agree to: